 You will be required to pay a portion of the Maximum Allowed Amount to the extent that you have not met your Deductible or have a Copayment or Coinsurance.
-In addition, when you receive Covered Services from an Out-of-Network or Non-Preferred Provider, you may be responsible for paying any difference between the Maximum Allowed Amount and the Provider's actual charges.
+Additional charges will apply if you use providers that are not In-Network.
+If you are covered under a PPO or POS option, when you receive Covered Services from an Out-of-Network or Non-Preferred Provider, you may be responsible for paying any difference between the Maximum Allowed Amount and the Provider's actual charges.
 This amount can be significant.
+If you are covered under an HMO option, the plan will not pay benefits for services provided by an Out-of-Network Provider or Non-Preferred Provider except as described in the Section titled "How Your Benefits Work for You: Introduction."